818ajian/doc/notebook/1-GIS/Multisubsegments.md

 # Effect of Modifying the Nature of Sub-Segments

-This notebook illustrates a simple ray tracing simulation.
+This illustrates a simple ray tracing simulation.
 The environement is a building with 2 rooms.
 At the interface betweebn the two rooms there is a segment with 3 sub-segment whose material properties are changed in the simulation.
 The notebook illustrates in details the different steps of the simulation.
 First we need to import several specialized modules.